Bandwidth/examples/php/BridgingExample/README.md

 ## Run The Server
-Run the following command to start the server
+Run the following command to start the server:
 ```
 ./ngrok http 5000
 ```

-And in a separate terminal window
+And in a separate terminal window from within the project directory:
 ```
-php public/index.php
+php -S localhost:8000 -t public
 ```

 You are now ready to call the Bandwidth phone number that is associated with the application